Michel Litvak

 Michel Litvak (born August 1951) is a Belgian businessman who made his fortune in commodity logistics.
-He is the founder and chairman of Bold Films.
+He founded Bold Films.
 The Russian actress Svetlana Metkina is his life partner.

 Early life

 Litvak was born in Leningrad in 1951.
 Both of Litvak's parents were Russian Jews.
 His mother survived the siege of the city during World War II, while his father was one of the few in his large family to survive the Nazis.
 The Litvak family left the Soviet Union and immigrated to Belgium via Poland, settling in Brussels in 1962.

 Career

 Businessman

 While in Belgium in 1974, Litvak managed secured financing to start his first business venture - a chain of medical laboratories.
 In parallel, he became a commodity trader.
 In 1990, following the collapse of the Soviet Union, Michel Litvak moved back to Russia and settled in Moscow.
 Litvak began by building up consumer goods trading activity between Russia and China, and his became the largest business of its kind for several years.
 He later pioneered a new private industry in Russia, being the first to offer Russian energy companies transportation and logistics outsourcing services.
 His company, OTEKO Group, became the leader in this field, and, over time, owned the largest fleet of rail tankers.